frovedis/frovedis/doc/manual/python/dataframe/DataFrame_SelectionAndCombinations.md

     3       baz     3               baz     7
     4       foo     5               foo     8
     5       foo     5               foo     5

-NOTE: In above example, suffix is ignored as merging column labels are different.
+**Note:-** In above example, suffix is ignored as merging column labels are different.
 To have suffix, the column name must be same in both DataFrames but then the suffixes must be different.

 For example: